Stocks Down On Fears Over Second Wave As Lockdowns Ease - UrduPoint

 The news jolted confidence on trading floors and weighed on regional markets Tuesday.

-Tokyo went into the break 0.2 percent lower, Hong Kong, Sydney, Singapore, Seoul and Taipei fell more than one percent, while Shanghai eased 0.1 percent.
+Hong Kong, Sydney, Mumbai, Taipei, Singapore and Jakarta were all down more than one percent, while Tokyo and Shanghai fell 0.1 percent each.

+Seoul eased 0.7 percent and Manila was off 0.3 percent, though there were gains in Wellington and Bangkok.

+London, Paris and Frankfurt reversed initial losses to sit slightly higher in mid-morning trade.

 "Indications abound that increased mobility will lead to re-occurrences of the virus, which will change the slope of the recovery," said AxiCorp's Stephen Innes, noting that news reports had generally emphasised the negative elements of reopening.